 Today, let’s dive into Augmented Reality and Virtual Reality…

 Global spending on Augmented Reality and Virtual Reality technology is projected to hit $20.4B this year.

 Today’s most prominent tech giants are leaping onto the scene, each driving forward new and upcoming Augmented Reality and Virtual Reality product lines.
 Think: Microsoft’s HoloLens, Facebook’s Oculus, Amazon’s Sumerian, and Google’s Cardboard.
 (Apple plans to release a headset by 2021.)

 And as plummeting prices meet exponential advancements in VR/AR hardware, this burgeoning disruptor is on its way out of the early adopters’ market and into the majority of consumers’ homes.

 My good friend Philip Rosedale is my go-to expert on AR/VR and one of the foremost creators of today’s most cutting-edge virtual worlds.
-After creating the virtual civilization Second Life in 2013, now populated by almost 1 million active users, Philip went on to co-found High Fidelity, which explores the future of next-generation shared VR.
+After creating the virtual civilization Second Life in 2013, now populated by almost 1 million active users, Philip went on to co-found High Fidelity, which explores the future of next-generation shared Virtual Reality.

 In just the next five years, he predicts five emerging trends will take hold, together disrupting major players and birthing new ones.

 “If you think you kind of understand what’s going on with that tech today, you probably don’t,” says Philip.
 “We’re still in the middle of landing the airplane of all these new devices.”